-In this section, we present the detailed electronic structures of LCK and tb-LCK with $\phi_{\text{LC}}\approx0.6\pi$, including the band structures, Wilson loop spectrum, and Berry curvature distribution.
-The band structures of LCK and tb-LCK at $\theta\approx3.89^\circ$ are summarized in FIG.~\ref{fig:S9} (a) and (c), of which B6 and the interested moiré flat bands originating from the lower band edge of B6 are colored by red and labeled by their Chern numbers.
-We note that although B6 is topologically trivial, it posses a concentrated Berry curvature at the $K,K'$ valleys.
+Band structures of LCK and tb-LCK at $\theta\approx3.89^\circ$ are presented in Figs.~\ref{fig:S9} (a) and (c); band B6 and the associated interesting moiré flat bands are colored by red lines and labeled by their Chern numbers.
+Note that although band B6 is topologically trivial, it possesses a concentrated Berry curvature at the $K,K'$ valleys.
 Due to the broken TRS, the Berry curvature at both valleys has the same strength.
 Together with the strong hybridization with the 7th lowest bands from the interlayer tunneling, this suggests a potential origin of the high Chern numbers of flat Chern bands in tb-LCK.
-Figures.~\ref{fig:S9} (b) and \ref{fig:S10} summarize the Berry curvature of B6 in LCK and of the bands of interest in tb-LCK, along with their Wilson loop spectra.
+Figs.~\ref{fig:S9} (b) and \ref{fig:S10} present the Berry curvature of band B6 in LCK and the bands of interest in tb-LCK, along with their Wilson-loop spectra.